Frequently Asked Questions

 Am I guaranteed to be issued a CHL upon completion of this course?

-When any portion of the firearm is not in plain view of an officer without search.
+When a firearm is not in plain view of an officer without a search.
 Firearms carried openly in belt holsters are not concealed.

 Oregon law pertaining to transporting a handgun in a vehicle can be found online at https://www.oregonlaws.org/ors/166.250.